 All About Plant-Based Foods and the Brain

 When you think about nourishing your body, you may start out wanting to build lean muscle mass or considering your waistline or nourishment may be about feeling better overall.
-Yet, how often is the first thing that we consider in regards to food the brain?
+Yet, how often is the first thing that we consider regarding food for the brain?

-This is somewhat unfortunate given that our diets are incredibly influential for the health of our brain.
+This is somewhat unfortunate given that our diets are incredibly influential on the health of our brains.